BOOKS

 The pages of this beautifully written and richly illustrated book oscillate back and forth between bamboo flute and human flute.
 Each is a metaphor for the other.
 Making a flute, bamboo or human, and playing it, are extraordinarily intertwined like a continuous loop.
 This book will be a treasury of inspiration for educators, artists, and meditators, in fact, for anyone who aspires to craft themselves into, Something Beautiful for the World.

-Breathing: The Natural Way to Meditate
+The Natural Way to Meditate

 (completely revised edition, 2005)